SonTrungTo/Full_Stack/EloquentJS/ch17/README.md

 This is also an extension of what is required in the exercise: each time the ball hits a side of the wall, its speed is incremented!
 This could be a potential for a future game!

+# precomputedMirroring (Precomputed Mirroring, added to CANVASDisplay.js)
+From the hint: We draw inverted sprites on a canvas without adding to the document.
+Then use that canvas as a source to draw the sprites.

+The lesson here is drawing transformed images takes significant time for bitmap to be built.
+Also, loading additional images may take time; that is why loading from canvas is the fastest way.